c-bengen54/cs-projects/README.md

 - **Switch Statements and If Statements**: A switch statement is used to handle the user's menu selection and execute the corresponding actions for checking balance, making deposits, withdrawing funds, or exiting the program.
 Various other if statements are used to differentiate between certain logic operations.

-- **Compound Interest Calculation**: The program calculates the future value of a deposit using the compound interest formula,which takes into account the principal amount, interest rate, compounding frequency, and time period.
+- **Compound Interest Calculation**: The program calculates the future value of a deposit using the compound interest formula, which takes into account the principal amount, interest rate, compounding frequency, and time period.

 - **Input Validation**: The program includes basic input validation to ensure that the user selects valid menu options and does not attempt to withdraw more funds than available in the balance.